SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Fourier Analysis and convolutions

-Such a network would map $\calX_1$ to $\calX_1$ in a right equivariant way, but our initial experiments with such network also gave inferior results compared to their left invariant counterpart, which is why we did non pursue these beyond their initial testing. \end{remark}
+Such a network would map $\calX_1$ to $\calX_1$ in a natural way, but our initial experiments with such type of network produced poor results compared to the left invariant counterpart which we present. \end{remark}